 So far, melting polar ice sheets have increased sea levels 8.9 inches in the last 100 years.
 Glaciers and snow cover are also shrinking.
 That heats up the atmosphere even more, since snow reflects heat back into space.
 Higher temperatures have created more damaging and frequent natural disasters.

-As the country experiences more extremely hot days, food prices are rising.That's because corn and soybean yields in the United States plummet precipitously when temperatures rise above 84 degrees Fahrenheit.
+But we don't have to wait to see the of climate change.
+It's already cost the economy in many ways.
+For example, as America experiences more extremely hot days, food prices will increase.That's because corn and soybean yields in the United States plummet precipitously when temperatures rise above 84 degrees Fahrenheit.
 Those crops feed cattle and other meat sources.
 It's created spikes in beef, milk, and poultry prices rise.
 Worker productivity declines sharply, particularly for outdoor jobs.
 That further increases the cost of food.

 Climate change is causing mass migration around the world.
 Immigrants are leaving flooded coastlines, drought-stricken farmlands, and areas of extreme natural disasters.
+Since 2008, extreme weather has displaced 22.5 million people according to the United Nations High Commissioner for Refugees.
 By 2050, climate change will force 700 million people to emigrate.

-Climate change creates unpredictable and violent storms, droughts, and floods around the world today.
+Climate change creates unpredictable and violent storms, drought, and floods.
 That's according to John P. Holdren, Director of Woods Hole Research Center, and other experts.
 A 2017 poll showed that 55 percent of Americans believe that climate change made hurricanes worse.
 That's up from the 39 percent who said so 10 years ago.
 As a result, 48 percent reported being afraid of climate change.
 Here are examples that prove their point.
 These natural disasters have also taken a toll on the economy in the last seven years.

 Scientists Agree that Man Caused It